What is myrobotlab?

 What microcontrollers does myrobotlab currently support?

 At the moment, Arduino and Arduino clones are only supported, however, the .pde code which comes with myrobotlab is very simple.
 It basically uses the Arduino microcontrollers serial communication and turns the Arduino into a IO-slave.
 Porting this microcontroller code to other microcontrollers (Propeller, PicAxe, Stamp, Make, etc) would be fairly easy.
+Porting it to Propeller is already done (at least the basics).

 Can 2 different computers running myrobotlab talk to one another?